Engine Compartment and Mechanical

 Close-up of an air injection check valve and it's tubing

 Unique exhaust manifolds and header pipes were used on USA/Canadian cars since the manifolds needed ports for the air injection.
 This caused the entire front half of the exhaust system to be substantially different than on Euro cars.
-These unique exhaust components caused the heat shields above the front exhaust elements to be shaped differently.
+These unique exhaust components caused the heat shields above the front exhaust elements to be shaped differently (items 7 and 8 from the part book snippet below).
 Rear exhaust components were the same as Euro cars.

 Euro headers on left, USA/Canadian smoked headers on right